Boellis/prehab/README.md

 - View aggregated rating and popularity
 - User-specific exercise management
 - Search and filter by difficulty, description, title, favorites, and saves
-- Full REST API with Swagger docs
+- Full REST API with Swagger docs  and ReDoc

 ---